Original post date: June 11, 2009

 Submitting job applications online, waiting for responses after interviews, braving overcrowded job fairs…this is what most people may think of when imagining the necessary components of a job search.

-Halfway through the [final] meeting, [recently laid-off 55 year old salesman Rob] Sparno and the manager started discussing how to target a client Sparno had worked with before.
-The manager went up to the whiteboard to throw out some ideas, and Sparno leaped up to join him, until the two were standing shoulder to shoulder, markers in hand, batting strategies back and forth (p.51).
+Halfway through the [final interview], [recently laid-off 55 year old sales manager Rob] Sparno and the [hiring] manager started discussing how to target a client Sparno had worked with before.
+The manager went up to the whiteboard to throw out some ideas, and Sparno leaped up to join him, until the two were standing shoulder to shoulder, markers in hand, batting strategies back and forth.

-Mr. Rob Sparno, having prepared relentlessly before the interview, successfully “did the job in his interview,” and yes, he landed his lucrative sales job during one of the worst global economic crises in recent memory.
+Mr. Rob Sparno, prepared relentlessly before the interview, successfully “did the job in his interview,” and yes, he landed a lucrative sales job during one of the worst global economic crises in recent memory.

-The same Fortune article also underscores the sad reality of many job hunters spinning their wheels, struggling through sweaty, mass-of-humanity “job fairs,” sending out hundreds of resumes.
-“That’s not looking for a job; that’s buying a lottery ticket.” (p.
-52)
+Jia Lynn Yang’s article also underscores the sad reality of many job hunters spinning their wheels, struggling through sweaty, mass-of-humanity “job fairs” and sending out hundreds of resumes.
+As Yang observed, that’s not looking for a job; that’s buying a lottery ticket.

-Instead of buying job search lottery tickets, so to speak, get a job search business plan, namely Nick Corcodilos’ Ask the Headhunter book.
-His Ask the Headhunter website still looks like an early 2000’s website, it is in fact a treasure trove of valuable information and forum for fellow job hunters fed up with old school HR recruiting interviews.
-Check out Nick Corcodilos’ blog, too, particularly if you are considering joining TheLadders.com!
+Instead of buying job search lottery tickets, get a job search business plan, namely Nick Corcodilos’ Ask the Headhunter book.
+And while Nick’s Ask the Headhunter website still looks like an early 2000’s website, it is in fact a treasure trove of valuable information for fellow job hunters fed up with the old school job search tactics and old school recruiting practices.